plone/training/chapter03.rst

 3. The features of Plone (45min) (Philip)
 =========================================

-For trainings we do most of this part using only keywords.
 You can find a in-depth user-manual at http://plone.org/documentation/manual/plone-4-user-manual

 Users